BinwenZhang1999/How-to-Create-a-MCP-Server/README.md

 # How to Create a MCP Server

-This repository provides a comprehensive guide and implementation example for creating a Minecraft Protocol (MCP) server.
-Learn how to build your own Minecraft server implementation from scratch.
+This repository provides a comprehensive guide and implementation example for creating a Model Context Protocol (MCP) server.
+Learn how to build your own server that handles model context and provides efficient communication between AI models and clients.

 ## 📚 Table of Contents